-The North Face - brand of choice for BBC news reporters on location, anywhere.
-We love this parka from the company, featuring HyVent technology, and responsibly sourced down, it looks right at home on the streets as well as more remote locations.
+The North Face is brand of choice for BBC news reporters on location everywhere, and now street-style enthusiasts as well.
+We love this jacket from the company, featuring HyVent technology, and responsibly sourced down, it looks right at home on the streets as well as more remote locations.

 The Men's Down Sweater Hoody from Patagonia delivers exceptional comfort and warmth in cold conditions.
 It features a combination of recycled polyester fabric and 800 fill power goose down that is traceable from the parent farm to the apparel factory to ensure its ethical sourcing.
 The fabric boasts a durable water resistant finish for a little extra protection in damp conditions and will also block out the wind while the down helps to trap a layer of warm air around your body.

-Beat the cold with this affordable cold weather jacket for the everyday outdoors.
+Beat the cold with this affordable cold weather jacket for every day outdoors.
 The Worth TCZ is a tough jacket, offering protection from showers and wind with a special down-like thermal fill that carefully conserves body heat.
-There’s a snug fleece-and-taffeta lining plus adjustable hood with detachable faux-fur trim.
+There’s a snug fleece-and-taffeta lining plus an adjustable hood with detachable faux-fur trim.